dbo-keeganpatton/fantasci/README.md

 that original content and add changes of their own.
 They then have the option to submit a request to the original owner of the content to
 "merge" these changes, similar to a PR in a git workflow.

-Currently this is a straight replace of the content if the merge is approved, I plan to implement a comparison functinoality that can allow the original content's owner to easily see what has changed and make a more educated decision on wether to approve or deny a request.
+Currently this is a straight replace of the content if the merge is approved, I plan to implement a comparison functionality that can allow the original content's owner to easily see what has changed and make a more educated decision on whether to approve or deny a request.
 It is my hope that this system will be further built upon as I examine it's flaws in the future.
 This is the cornerstone of what this app is about.